 The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

-Between 2020 and 2030 DC is projected to see an average of 70 SLP job openings per year.
-If DC were a state that kind of growth rate would rank it above all other states except one.
+In the lead-up to 2030, The District is projected to see an average of 70 SLP job openings every single year.
+If DC were a state, that kind of growth rate would place it second in the nation.

 As of 2023 a total of 420 SLPs work in DC.